armory/docs/content/en/armory-enterprise/armory-admin/policy-engine/policy-engine-enable/policy-engine-plug-enable.md

 ## Setup

-The Policy Engine Plugin can be enabled using one of the following methods:
+The Policy Engine Plugin can be enabled using the Armory Operator or Halyard.

-1. Docker image as an init container on each affected service

-1. Using a remote plugin repository

-### Docker image as init container

 {{< tabs name="enable-plugin" >}}
 {{% tabbody name="Operator" %}}